 Bergamot (Citrus bergamia) is a common ingredient used in many fragrances.
 It is similar to fruits like lime, lemon, orange and grapefruit.
 It is used as a top note in many men’s and women’s colognes and perfumes.
 This scent provides a fresh and zesty appeal to any cologne or perfume notes.
 So, what does bergamot smell like?

 Bergamot smells like a sweet and balanced blend of citrus and greens with a light floral, bitter undertone.

-Most citrus notes are very simple, but bergamot is more rounded, and it offers a richer scent that you just cannot get from others like orange and madarin.
+Most citrus notes are very simple, but bergamot is more rounded, and it offers a richer scent that you just cannot get from others like orange and mandarin.
 This is another reason is it such a prized ingredient in the perfume industry.

-It has almost a cooling and refreshing quality to it, and it is very uplifting.
+Bergamot has almost a cooling and refreshing quality to it, and it is very uplifting.
 In perfumery, it is often combined with ylang-ylang, orange, rosemary, and black pepper.

 One of the most common places that people have smelled Bergamot outside of perfumes is Earl Grey Tea.
-This is basically black tea flavored with Bergamot oil, and it is one of the most recognized flavors of tea in the world.
-If you have ever had this tea to drink, then you understand the aroma and what it smells like.
+This is basically black tea flavored with Bergamot essential oil, and it is one of the most recognized flavors of tea in the world.
+If you have ever had this tea to drink, then you understand the aroma and what bergamot smells like.
 Granted, this won’t be a pure scent because it is mixed with black tea, but the flavoring does bring along a nice scent as well.

 More About Bergamot

 The botanical name is Citrus aurantium var., and it is a hybrid of lemons and bitter oranges.
 Bergamot oil comes from the Calbria region of Southern Italy which is where the majority of the world’s supply comes from currently.
 Other places like Greece, Brazil, and the Ivory Coast also harvest the fruit.